jlmelville/uwot/docs/umap-for-tsne.md

 from asking UMAP creator [Leland McInnes](https://github.com/lmcinnes).
 In what follows, I assume that you are already familiar with how t-SNE works.

-Broadly, the UMAP implementation use a similar approach to [LargeVis](https://arxiv.org/abs/1602.00370).
+Broadly, the UMAP implementation uses a similar approach to [LargeVis](https://arxiv.org/abs/1602.00370).
 LargeVis in turn uses concepts from [t-SNE](https://lvdmaaten.github.io/tsne/). t-SNE itself is a modification of the original